CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Appendix

 Figure~\ref{fig:ex-a3} shows an example case that violates the assumption of distinct data and code names.
 Cell 1 defines a variable named \texttt{add\_one}, cell 2 reuses the variable name as a function name, and cell 3 calls the function.
-Our system cannot identify that the \texttt{add\_one} data is a data output candidate of cell 1 and a data input of cell 2, which further fails to extract the data flow (cell 1, cell 2, \texttt{add\_one}) and the direct dependency (cell 2, cell 1).
-However, the code flow (cell 2, cell 3, \texttt{add\_one}) and the direct dependency (cell 3, cell 2) are still captured.
+Our system cannot identify that the \texttt{add\_one} variable is a data output candidate of cell 1 and a data input of cell 2, resulting in a further failure to extract the data flow \texttt{(cell 1, cell 2, add\_one)} and the cell execution dependency \texttt{(cell 2, cell 1)}.